-Within 5 years (May 2020) of the final approval of the Coastal Development Permit for the project, the property owners shall:
+Within 53 years of the issuance of the building permit for the Phase 1 Wellness Center Building, (May 2020) of the final approval of the Coastal Development Permit for the project, the property owners shall:

-- a.
-Construct Building 3 of the Wellness Center (25 bedrooms), the access and infrastructure improvements required to provide ingress and egress to the Wellness Center, the Wellness Center courtyards, and the 42 parking spaces that will serve the Wellness Center, which shall be located immediately adjacent to Building 3 and signed and reserved for Wellness Center residents, staff, and visitors. - b.
+a.
+Construct Building 3 the Phase 1 building of the Wellness Center (25 33 bedrooms), the access and infrastructure improvements required to provide ingress and egress to the Wellness Center, the Wellness Center courtyards,

+- and the 42 parking spaces that will serve the Wellness Center, which shall be located immediately adjacent to the Phase 1 building Building 3 and signed and reserved for Wellness Center residents, staff, and visitors. - b.
 Install at least 8 coastal access parking spaces on the south parcel, which shall be signed and reserved for use by the general public for the purpose of coastal access.
 At that time, consistent with Condition 4.h (Mitigation Measure CULT-2a), the property owner shall fence the cultural site area located on the Wellness Center Property, in accordance with a plan and design for such a fence that shall be submitted for the review and approval of the Community Development Director and shall minimize the visual impact of the fence by limiting its height and extent to the minimum necessary to avoid impacts to the cultural site, and by using materials that minimize view blockage and provide a natural appearance. - c.
 Install the portion of the approved landscaping plans that is adjacent to Airport Street over both parcels, and that is located within the footprint of the improvements described above. - d.
-Install the additional flexible sound barrier(s) if required by the County per Condition No. 4 a.b (Mitigation Measure NOISE-1).

-- Construct business uses on Lot 7 or the approved Office Park Building on Lot e.
-24 of the north parcel, to the extent necessary to support Wellness Center operations.
-At the point that the first Office Park building on Lot 4 is fifty percent (50%) complete, the property owner must begin construction of Building 3 of the Wellness Center; and upon a showing of good cause, the Community Development Director may grant the property owner an extension of up to six months beyond the date that the first Office Park building on Lot 4 is fifty percent (50%) complete for construction to commence on Building 3 of the Wellness Center, provided that the Community Development Director shall inform the Board of Supervisors if such discretion is exercised.
-Building permit shall include construction of County-required parking spaces; Countyrequired coastal access public parking spaces (a minimum of 20% of private parking spaces) to be provided on the south parcel; associated parking lot landscaping; accessways/driveways; adjoining courtyards; water, wastewater, and drainage and stormwater treatment systems; and comply with all the conditions of approval and requirements of the Development Agreement.
+Install the additional flexible sound barrier(s) if required by the County per Condition No. 4.a.b (Mitigation Measure NOISE-1). - Construct business uses on Lot 7 or the approved Office Park Building on e.
+Lot 4 of the north parcel, to the extent necessary to support Wellness Center operations.
+At the point On or before the date that the first Office Park building on Lot 4 is fifty percent (50%) complete, the property owner must begin construction of the first phase Building 3 of the Wellness Center; and upon a showing of good cause, the Community Development Director may grant the property owner an extension of up to six months beyond the date that the first Office Park building on Lot 4 is fifty percent (50%) complete for construction to commence on the first phase Building 3 of the Wellness Center, provided that the Community Development Director shall inform the Board of Supervisors if such discretion is exercised.
+Building permit shall include construction of County-required parking spaces; County-required coastal access public parking spaces (a minimum of 20% of private parking spaces) to be provided on the south parcel; associated parking lot landscaping; accessways/driveways; adjoining courtyards; water, wastewater, and drainage and stormwater treatment systems; and comply with all the conditions of approval and requirements of the Development Agreement.
 As described above, only as much parking as is required by the County for development approved under building permit(s) shall be constructed at one time.
-If required by the County, the additional flexible sound barrier(s), per Condition No. 4 a.b.
+If required by the County, the additional flexible sound barrier(s), per Condition No. 4.a.b.
 (Mitigation Measure NOISE-1) will be installed during Wellness Center Construction.

-In no event will any construction for business uses take place prior to construction of the Wellness Center, Building 3. - f.
+f.
 Developer shall implement shuttle services to assist with the transportation needs of Wellness Center residents.